Claudio-Vidhi/Backup-Running-Conf/README.md

   - Invalid characters in switch hostnames are replaced with underscores for use in filenames.

 - **HP Switch Configuration Backup:**
-  - Connects to HP ProCurve switches using Netmiko.
+  - Connects to HPE switches using Netmiko.
   - Retrieves the running configuration.
   - Extracts the hostname using regular expressions.
   - Saves the configuration to a text file in the 'backup-config' folder.